PedroIvoSL/PedroIvoSL/README.md

 - 💚💛 Brazilian!
 - 🌱 Computer science student at UCB 💙🤍💙.
-- 💼 Working at FUNPRESP-JUD as an Automation Trainee.
+- 💼 Working at NEFROSTAR / INEB / RENAL MAIS as an Automation engineer.
 - 🎸 Passionate about music writing.

 ## Languages and Tools: